SoupPotato/sourcrystal/INSTALL.md

 If `rgbds` is not available, you'll need to follow the [**rgbds** instructions](https://rgbds.gbdev.io/install#building-from-source) to build **rgbds 0.9.0** from source.

+## (Sour Crystal) Additional dependencies

+Sour Crystal comes with an SGB border for the so-called "SGB+GBC" mode.
+Unlike the vanilla games, this is a full-color, 4bpp border.
+RGBGFX alone could not support this option.
+Therefore, you'll also need [**SuperFamiconv**](https://github.com/Optiroc/SuperFamiconv).

+If you are on Cygwin or Mac, you can download the [official binaries](https://github.com/Optiroc/SuperFamiconv/releases).
+Otherwise, you'll have to compile from source.
+You will need `cmake` for this.

+Either way, copy `superfamiconv`(.exe) to the `tools/` folder of this repository.

 Now you're ready to [build **pokecrystal**](#build-pokecrystal).